rufer7/rufer7.github.io/README.md

 ### Run configuration in IntelliJ

-Install the following IntelliJ plugins
+Presupposed plugins

-* Batch Scripts Support
+* Batch Scripts Support Plugin

 Create new run configuration of type `Batch` with the following settings